 The next day we toured the Aiken-Rhett House Museum built in 1820.
 Historic homes are my thing and Charleston cheerfully defies the space-time continuum.
 One minute you’re in 1716 and the next minute you’re right back to now.

 Michael and Sarah’s rehearsal dinner was held at McCrady’s – famous for celebrity chef Sean Brock’s innovative style.
-Yum.
 The nuptials took place the following day at the French Huguenot Church.
-Charleston’s nickname is the Holy City, but in a town filled with churches, this one stands out.
-It’s pink!
+Charleston’s nickname is the Holy City, but in a town filled with churches, this pink one stands out.

 The reception at the Carolina Yacht Club was a fantastic blur of fun.
 The next day, my husband and I recuperated at the dream-like Magnolia Plantation.
 Its misty swamps guarded by Cypress trees (and gators), gorgeous gardens and ethereal Spanish moss-draped oak trees left me wanting to write a novel — or at least a ghost story.
 I wanted…no I needed…to live here.
 My husband agreed.